omcodedthis/Breakout/README.md

  1. The ball hits the lower wall, which means that the player must have missed it with the paddle.
 In this case, the turn ends and the next ball is served if the player has any turns left.
-If not, the game ends in a loss for the player (Win).
+If not, the game ends in a loss for the player ("Lose" screen).

  2. The last brick is eliminated.
-In this case, the player wins, and the game ends immediately (Lose).
+In this case, the player wins, and the game ends immediately ("Win" screen).

 This program was a blast to write, having to apply the concept of decompostion to break the program down into smaller problems and tackling them was key in writing this program.
 I have